Skip to content

 }

-A middleware can respond directly without calling next().
-This stops the chain and returns the response immediately:
+A middleware can respond directly by returning a Response instead of calling next().
+This stops the chain, and the route handler never runs:

 @Transient()